 How are Push Notifications Different From Text Messages?

-Push notifications, unlike SMS text messages, come not only on mobile but also on desktop devices.
-Besides, they use entirely different data transmission technology.
+Unlike SMS messages, push notifications are delivered not only to mobile devices but also to desktop devices.
+Additionally, they use an entirely different data transmission technology.

-Let’s compare the main features of different marketing channels to clear up their benefits.
+Let’s compare the key characteristics of different marketing channels to highlight their advantages.

 PushSMSEmail